Syncano/syncano-cli/docs/custom_sockets/examples/advanced.md

     else:
         set_response(HttpResponse(status_code=400, content=response.text, content_type='application/json'))

-Above script will work as a proxy to the Mailgun service - will send a request about stats and passes the results as a response.
+Above script will work as a proxy to the Mailgun service - will send a request about stats and pass the result as a response.

 ## Custom Socket directory structure

-The directory structure in my favourite editors looks like this:
+The directory structure in my favourite editor looks like this:

 ![](../images/project_struct_adv.png)